MidnightWarren/Nightstand/Readme.md

 All images should be in .jpg format.
 The last 4 characters before the extension should be four digits.
 Nightstand uses the "0001" page for the thumbnail/book cover.

 Make sure the containing folder has the right name.
 Spaces are acceptable, but be careful when using special characters.
 The name of your folder will be used as the title for the html page.
+For automatic metadata scraping, the reccomended directory name is  ```Book Title -- Author Name```.

 Everything together, your directory should look something like this:

 ```
-/The Title of Your Book
+/The Title of Your Book -- Author
     BookTitle_0001.jpg
     BookTitle_0002.jpg
     BookTitle_0003.jpg